 We work closely with local universities to provide benefits to the thousands of students, faculty and staff who live, work and play in the Triangle.
-Find information below on Duke University, North Carolina Central University, North Carolina State University, University of North Carolina - Chapel Hill and Wake Tech Community College.
+Find information below on Duke University, North Carolina Central University, North Carolina State University, University of North Carolina - Chapel Hill, Wake Tech Community College and others.

 With more than 35,000 employees and 15,000 students, as well as millions of patients and visitors each year, Duke encourages staff, faculty and students who commute to campus to explore multimodal transportation options.
 Duke University and Health System offer many incentives to save on fuel and parking fees while contributing to the mission of a carbon-neutral campus.

 - As part of Duke’s continuing efforts to reduce congestion and create a more sustainable campus, Duke Parking & Transportation Services offers a carpool program with an array of benefits including discounted and preferred parking.
 The carpool program is open to Duke staff, faculty and students who have a vehicle and live off-campus.

 - Staff, faculty and students who bike to Duke may register to receive shower access, free occasional parking, and enrollment into the national Bicycle Benefits program.
 Students and employees can also borrow bikes through the LimeBike and Spin bikeshare programs operating on campus.